security-force-monitor/research-handbook/source/units-positionings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This field defines the relationship between a unit and a location.
+This field defines the relationship between a unit and a :ref:`location`.
 The Staff Researcher must choose one of the two options below:

- - ``site``: the Location describes a "site", such as a settlement or specific point, at which the unit is based.
+ - ``site``: the :ref:`location` describes a "site" at which the unit is based.
- - ``aoo``: the Location in describes an area, such as an administrative area, where the unit is known to have conducted operations or has territorial jurisdiction.

-The type of Location may be different from the way that the Location is described.
-For example, a small geographic area like a suburb is a *geometric area* but it could be used to describe a "site" for a unit.
-Locations themselves are a mix of geographical primatives - points, lines and polygons.
-This is why every :ref:`Location` are defined independently of their relationship to any :ref:`unit` or :ref:`incident`.
+ - ``aoo``: the :ref:`location` in describes a place (usually an administrative area), where the unit is known to have conducted operations or has territorial jurisdiction.
+When the ``aoo`` is a specific point, such as an intersection or a town (villages, towns and other populated places are usually represented as a point in most gazeeters), then the smallest/lowest level encompassing administrative area should also be entered as a separate claim using the same citation.
+This is done to capture that when a :ref:`unit` is reported to have conducted an operation in a specific place (represented by a point or small polygon), by its very nature was operating the area around the point or small polygon.
+If the :ref:`location` is drawn from UN Office for the Coordination of Humanitarian Affairs (OCHA) the researcher should use a :ref:`location` with a :ref:`location:admin_level:qa` of ``3`` of ``4``.
+OpenStreetMaps has much more variance in administrative levels for countries, so if the :ref:`location` is drawn from OpenStreetMaps then the researcher would usually use a :ref:`location` with a :ref:`location:admin_level:qa` of ``6`` or lower.

 positioning:base_names:assertion